 You know what you stand for, but are you ready to effectively communicate that message to your neighbors, elected officials, constituents, or the media?
 Learn how to craft and frame your message for use with various audiences.
 Communications trainings are tailored to the specific needs of each requesting group; sample tracks include: crafting your message, putting together the nuts and bolts of a communications plan, working with the media, testifying at the State House, and preparing for an interview.
 Communications trainings are a great way to engage your board, staff, or members in campaign efforts.

-The Progress Report: New Hampshire State House
+GSP Progress Report: Inside the NH State House

 ALEC Exposed NH – How Corporations Are Writing Our State Laws